apache/accumulo-website/_docs-2/getting-started/clients.md

 Durability can be set in multiple ways:

+1. The default durability of all tables can be set using [table.durability].
+    ```
+    root@uno> config -s table.durability=flush
+    ```
-1. The default durability of a table can be set in the Accumulo shell
+2. The default durability of a table can be overriden by setting [table.durability] for that table.
+    ```
+    root@uno> config -t mytable -s table.durability=sync
+    ```
-2. When creating a [AccumuloClient], the default durability can be overridden using `withBatchWriterConfig()` or by setting [batch.writer.durability] in [accumulo-client.properties].
+3. When creating a [AccumuloClient], the default durability can be overridden using `withBatchWriterConfig()` or by setting [batch.writer.durability] in [accumulo-client.properties].
-3. When a BatchWriter or ConditionalWriter is created, the durability settings above will be overridden by the `BatchWriterConfig` that is passed in.
+4. When a BatchWriter or ConditionalWriter is created, the durability settings above will be overridden by the `BatchWriterConfig` that is passed in.

     ```java